oilstel/elliott/_posts/2018-04-05-bryce wilner on random text fragments contained inside your keyboard.markdown

 bg-color: "#1d8791"
 ---

+Bryce Wilner is a graphic designer and publisher currently based in New Haven.

+---

 **Talking about websites can be kind of boring, but could you describe yours a little bit?**

 [My site](http://www.brycewilner.com/) is pretty raw at the moment.
 The format hasn’t changed in a big way since 2013 or 2014.
 The main premise right now is that the home page is a chronological feed of my client work and collaborations.